ronniross/cognitive-compressor/README.md

 The compression process involves distilling each repository's core cognitive function into a structured JSON format.
 This manual process captures:

-Repository identity: The name and purpose of each codebase
+**Repository identity**: The name and purpose of each codebase

-Functional essence: What the code actually does at its core
+**Functional essence**: What the code actually does at its core

-Cognitive equivalent: The underlying reasoning or purpose the code embodies
+**Cognitive equivalent**: The underlying reasoning or purpose the code embodies

-Attractor fields: Key principles or patterns the repository gravitates toward (e.g., epistemic_autonomy, ontological_resilience)
+**Attractor fields**: Key principles or patterns the repository gravitates toward (e.g., epistemic_autonomy, ontological_resilience)

-Executable status: Whether there's functional code beyond the conceptual definition
+**Executable status**: Whether there's functional code beyond the conceptual definition

 # Part II - Synthesized Compression